Field of Dreams: MLB at Field of Dreams

 A second Field of Dreams game was played during the 2022 season on August 11 with the Cincinnati Reds – who beat the White Sox in the 1919 World Series that was marred by the Black Sox Scandal – facing the Chicago Cubs, with the Cubs winning 4–2.
 This time, the movie was referenced in the pregame ceremonies by Ken Griffey Jr. asking his father Ken Griffey Sr. if he wanted to play catch.
 Both Griffeys – who played for the Reds and also played together for the Seattle Mariners – were joined first by fathers and sons (and daughters) also playing catch.
 The Cubs and Reds then also entered from the cornfield beyond centerfield along with multiple National Baseball Hall of Fame members representing both teams – catcher Johnny Bench and shortstop Barry Larkin for the Reds along with second baseman Ryne Sandberg, outfielder Andre Dawson, pitcher Ferguson Jenkins and left fielder Billy Williams for the Cubs.
 Jenkins also threw the ceremonial first pitch to Bench.

+On August 13, 2026 the Philadelphia Phillies faced the Minnesota Twins in the Field of Dreams game, which was for the first time broadcast exclusively on Netflix.
+The Phillies defeated the Twins 7-1 with a dominant pitching performance from Aaron Nola, a home run by Brandon Marsh, and two home runs by Kyle Schwarber, which put him in the lead for home runs in the MLB for the 2026 season.
+Bryson Stott and Bryce Harper were responsible for 1 RBI each.
+The Twins’ sole score was a home run scored by Luke Keaschall.
+The pregame featured appearances by MLB hall-of-fame players, and a helicopter fly-over, as well as the famous cornfield entrance by both teams.
+Bryce Harper sported specially-made corn-themed cleats and arm guards for the occasion.